iGEM-QSF/pwm-led-rig/README.md

 * comnputer

 #Uploading the new code
-1. Download and install the arduino IDE at http://arduino.cc/en/Main/Software, the normal version is ok
+1. Download and install the arduino IDE at http://arduino.cc/en/Main/Software, the normal version is ok.
+Windows 8 has some trouble understanding the drivers, but I managed to get it works so i hope you do too.
 2. Plug in the arduino _while holding down the power button_
 3. Check that the arduino is connected (can be done by opening arduino IDE and clicking "tools">"serial port".
 If there is a non-grayed out option then it's conencted properly
 4. Select "tools">"board">"Arduino Nano w/ Atmega328